-NHMC’s Latinx Stream Showcase is supported by our partners: Univision Communications, Inc., The Coca Cola Company, El Rey Network, A&E Networks, The Writers Guild of America – West, T-Mobile, ViacomCBS, Starz, NBC Universal, and The Walt Disney Company.
+NHMC’s Latinx Stream Showcase is supported by our partners: Univision Communications, Inc., The Coca Cola Company, El Rey Network, A&E Networks, The Writers Guild of America – West, T-Mobile, ViacomCBS, Starz, NBC Universal, Union Bank, and The Walt Disney Company.
 A special thank you to Fritz Heinzle, Otto Nemenz International, Inc.

 About The National Hispanic Media Coalition (NHMC)

 NHMC is a 35-year-old nonprofit 501(c)(3) civil rights organization founded to eliminate hate, discrimination, and racism towards the Latino community.

 We educate and increase Latinx visibility from our policy work in Washington D.C. to our media advocacy work in Hollywood, where we collaborate, create, and connect Latinx talent with the entertainment industry.
 At NHMC, we focus on all forms of media because it is one of the most influential and powerful institutions that shape society’s attitudes, values, and beliefs.